Yoctol/bottender/docs/channel-whatsapp-setup.md

 ![](https://user-images.githubusercontent.com/3382565/75419061-f41cee00-596f-11ea-88a0-0586a2c082e3.png)

-## Enabling the WhatsApp Channel
+## Enabling WhatsApp Channels

-To enable the WhatsApp Channel, you could start either from a new or an existing Bottender application.
+To enable WhatsApp channels, you can start either from new or existing Bottender applications.

-### Using a New Application
+### New Bottender Applications

-`Create Bottender App` is the best way to start building a new application with Bottender.
+**Create Bottender App** is the best way to start building a new application in Bottender.

-To create a new app, use the following command:
+To create a project, run:

 ```sh
 npx create-bottender-app my-app